Hepaul7/Hepaul7.github.io/_pages/courses.md

 layout: page
 permalink: /courses/
 title: "courses"
-description: "A list of all the courses I've taken so far (or taking)...
-Might be the most boring page but check it out if you are interested"
+description: "If you are interested in my background, here is a list of all the courses I've taken so far (or taking)."
 redirect: false
 nav: true
 nav_order: 6